swiftlang/swift-evolution/proposals/0NNN-unstructured-task-error-handling.md

 ```

 Because the creating site has not captured a reference to the task,
-this code is ignoring any failure.
+this code is ignoring all failures.
 This *could* be the author's intention, but it not really possible to
 determine this by looking the code.
-The community has frequently requested this be rectified,
+The community has frequently requested this be addressed,
-such that ignoring an error requires a more explicit expression of intention.
+such that ignoring an error requires a more explicit expression of intent.

 [typed throws]: https://github.com/swiftlang/swift-evolution/blob/main/proposals/0413-typed-throws.md